ArduPilot/ardupilot_wiki/common/source/docs/common-osd-overview.rst

 .. image:: ../../../images/osd.jpg
     :target: ../_images/osd.jpg

-Onboard OSD functionality was introduced with the ChibiOS port to ArduCopter 3.6x, ArduPlane 3.9x and ArduRover 3.5x firmware versions.
-Mainly aiming at aio-boards with onboard MAX7456-type chips, it enables overlay of FC data using the onboard video system.
+OSD functionality is provided for on-board OSDs using MAX7456-type chips and external MSP based OSDs, including DJI Goggles, and goggles using DisplayPort.
+This enables overlay of FC data on the video.
 Once enabled, it uses various panel items that can individually be set active and positioned on the screen using respective parameters.
 It allows to setup multiple screen layouts and switch between those using a spare RC channel.
+It also allows the display and change of sets of parameters using stick gestures or RC transmitters, in certain cases.

 .. note::